 Server timeouts or long download times for your visitors and search engine robots can dramatically increase your bounce rate, cause visitors to conclude your site's down (perhaps permanently) and affect rankings.
 If your website is temporarily unavailable, generating a 404 Page Not Found error when Google bots come by to index your site, this can severely hurt your search engine rankings.

 The lowest priced hosting plan can be the worst deal out there.
 When we take on a new client, we frequently inherit a new host.
 Consequently we've dealt with more than 80 hosting companies over the years.
-The host we're putting clients with these days is Media Temple, cloud hosting, and it's also where this website is hosted.
-I love “transparent” hosting; the kind you never think of except when the monthly or annual hosting fee appears on your credit card statement.
+The host we're putting most clients with these days is Liquid Web.
+I love "set-it-and-forget-it" hosting; the kind you never think of except when the monthly or annual hosting fee appears on your credit card statement.

 Always, have a recent backup of your server's root directory files and database dump stored on your own hard drive or Dropbox!
 Never assume your site if still working perfectly.
 Check it for a few minutes almost every day, even if you haven't made any updates for a while.
 You may want to run a link check right now...

 Have you ever had that sickening feeling where you asked yourself, "Oh my God, I wonder how long it's been like that?"
 Are there any tools you like to use for checking the integrity of your site or for automating backups?
 I welcome your comments and questions below.